PETROENG 7043 - Integrated Field Development Planning & Economic Project

 Assessment Related RequirementsOral presentations (development) will be made by all students (on their respective team contributions) in front of a panel, where each panel member will carry equal weight towards student grading.

 Some adjustment (within 10%) to students’ marks may be made at the lecturer’s discretion, depending on class participation and students’ efforts.
 Students are expected to attend ALL lectures and practicals.

-Written reports, Development Exercise are to be advised.
+Written reports, Development Exercise are due on Monday, 10 November 2014 (4pm).